apple/coremltools/README.md

   -DPYTHON_LIBRARY=/Library/Frameworks/Python.framework/Versions/3.7/lib/ \
   ../
 ```
-after which you can use make to build the project
+after which you can use make to build the project.

 ```shell
 make